Free Printable: Low Carb & Keto Food ListGet It Now

 Learn how to make chaffles that are crispy and chewy, NOT eggy!
-Includes the best basic keto chaffle recipe, 4 other flavors (sweet and savory), tips, and substitutions.
+Includes the best basic keto chaffle recipe, plus 4 other flavors.

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Basic Chaffle Recipe For Sandwiches:

 Spicy Jalapeno Popper Chaffles:

 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Preheat your mini waffle iron for about 5 minutes, until hot.

 If the recipe contains cream cheese, place it into a bowl first.
 Heat it gently in the microwave (~15-30 seconds) or a double boiler, until it’s soft and easy to stir.

 Stir together all the chaffle batter ingredients (everything except toppings, if any), including the cream cheese from the previous step if the version you are making has it.

 Pour enough of the chaffle batter into the waffle maker to cover the surface well.
 (That's about 1/2 cup batter for a regular waffle maker and 1/4 cup for a mini waffle maker.)